Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: The Singlet Doublet Triplet model

 \section{The Singlet Doublet Triplet model}

 In this section we present a model which is a minimal extension of the SM augmented with one ${\rm SU(2)}_L$ singlet $(\sigma)$ and one complex triplet $(\Delta)$ with hypercharge $Y = 1$, in the fermion sector we introduce a singlet right handed Majorana neutrino $(N_R)$.
 We will refer to this model as the \emph{Singlet Doublet Triplet} (SDT) model in our discussions.
-The model provides an economical setup which accomodates the spontaneous violation of CP in the scalar sector and propagation of the CP phase in the neutrino sector where all the parameters are set to be real.
+The model provides an economical setup which accommodates the spontaneous violation of CP in the scalar sector and propagation of the CP phase in the neutrino sector where all the parameters are set to be real.
 The Majorana masses of the neutrinos are generated by a hybrid seesaw mechanism that combined the type I and type II framework.
+While we follow a bottom up approach, for a UV completion of such hybrid mechanisms within SO(10) GUT or left-right symmetric models, see \cite{Akhmedov:2006de, Borah:2016iqd, Ohlsson:2019sja, Xing:2020ald}.

 In the scalar sector we introduce a global discrete $Z_3$ symmetry that organises the minimal framework for spontaneous CP violation in the scalar sector.
-The relevant field content and their corresponding charges under $SU(2)_L \times U(1)_Y \times Z_3$ are summarised in Table \ref{tab: field_content} \footnote{We mention that imposition of $Z_8$ discrete symmetry group on the field contents leads towards similar results where the charge assignments on the fields have to be carried out accordingly.}.
+The relevant field content and their corresponding charges under ${\rm SU(2)}_L \times {\rm U(1)}_Y \times Z_3$ are summarised in Table \ref{tab: field_content} \footnote{We mention that imposition of $Z_8$ discrete symmetry group on the field contents leads towards similar results where the charge assignments on the fields have to be carried out accordingly.}.